A simple connection from loss flatness to compressed neural representations: From robustness to inputs to compression of representations

 for all $N\geq 1$. \end{prop} The proof of the above inequalities is given in \Cref{app:volume}.

-Next, we give an inequality that is obtained by applying \Cref{eq:main} to every intermediate layer.
-Instead of only considering the input layer, all linear weights (including any convolution layers) are taken into account.
-Denote the input to the \(l\)-th linear layer as \(\m{x}_i^l\) for \(l = 1, 2,\cdots, L\).
-In particular, $\m{x}_i^1 = \m{x}_i$ is the input of the entire network.
-Similarly, \(\m{W}_l\) is the weight matrix of \(l\)-th linear/convolutional layer.
-With a slight abuse of notation, we use \(f_l\) to denote the mapping from the input of the \(l\)-th layer to the final output.
-Then we define the Network Volumetric Ratio: \begin{defi} The \textbf{Network Volumetric Ratio (NVR)} is defined as the sum of the local volumetric ratios $dV_{f_l}$ for all $f_l$, that is, $dV_{net} = \sum_{l = 1}^L dV_{f_l}$ \end{defi}
+The bound in \Cref{prop:vol} only considers sensitivity at the input layer.
+However, we can strengthen our analysis by examining compression at all intermediate layers, which allows us to incorporate all network weights rather than just the first-layer weights.
+This yields tighter bounds that are more stable during training.
+We denote the input to the \(l\)-th linear layer as \(\m{x}_i^l\) for \(l = 1, 2,\cdots, L\), where $\m{x}_i^1 = \m{x}_i$ is the network input.
+Similarly, \(\m{W}_l\) is the weight matrix of the \(l\)-th linear/convolutional layer.
+With a slight abuse of notation, we use \(f_l\) to denote the mapping from the input of the \(l\)-th layer to the final output. \begin{defi} The \textbf{Network Volumetric Ratio (NVR)} is defined as the sum of the local volumetric ratios $dV_{f_l}$ for all $f_l$, that is, $dV_{net} = \sum_{l = 1}^L dV_{f_l}$ \end{defi}

-Then we have the following inequality: \begin{prop} The network volumetric ratio is upper bounded by a sharpness related quantity:
+By applying \Cref{eq:main} to every intermediate layer, we obtain a network-wide bound: \begin{prop} The network volumetric ratio is upper bounded by a sharpness related quantity:

 \end{prop} Again, a detailed derivation of the above inequalities is given in \Cref{app:volume}. \Cref{prop:vol} and \Cref{prop:nvr} imply that flatter minima of the loss function in parameter space contribute to local compression of the data's representation manifold.